jxstxn1/dockerize/README.md

 <cli> docker run
 ```

-This will run your app and makes it accessible on port 8000.
-The full URL is <localhost:8000/#/>
+This will run your app and makes it accessible on localhost:8000.
 With the -b, --build flag you can execute the build command before running the container.

 ### Stop the container